TheSoundDefense/reaper-scripts/README.md

 # reaper-scripts
-A repository of utility scripts for the DAW REAPER.
+A repository of utility scripts for the DAW program REAPER.